ngan/doorkeeper-activerecord-load-issue/README.md

 This is a sample app to reproduce an issue with the doorkeeper gem loading ActiveRecord too early.

+## Preface

+This repo is a fresh Rails 7.1 app with no application code.
+I've vendored the activerecord gem into `vendor/activerecord-7.1.3.2` to add some `puts`.

 ## Normal behavior

 To see the normal behavior (without `doorkeeper` installed):